data61/PSL/PaMpeR/README.md

 ### Assertions about the outermost construct of the first subgoal.

 The first subgoal has ... as the outermost constant

+- [ ] 3.
+"Conjunction" as outmost constant
+   - "HOL.conj"
+   - "Pure.conjunction"
+   - **TO BE REPLACED WITH MORE PRECISE ASSERTIONS**

 - [ ] "==" (meta equality)